Child Support and Debt Due for Past Support

 Using the Child Support Guidelines:

 To do the calculations, you must fill out two forms.
 The first is the Child Support Affidavit.
 The second is the Child Support Worksheet.
 You will need the information from the Affidavit, and from the other parent's Affidavit, in order to fill out the Child Support Worksheet.
 You can get the forms from any district court clerk or DHHS office.
-You can also get the forms from our forms page.

 If you don't have a copy of the other parent's completed Affidavit, ask DHHS to give it to you.
 If DHHS won't do this, write to the DHHS hearing officer and ask that the other parent be served with a subpoena requiring that the information be brought to the hearing.
 If you don't have the other parent's Affidavit available to you, you can use your best estimate to fill out the Affidavit for the other parent.
 This will at least help you estimate the amount of support that you owe.